 Do a Private, all day tour of Hue for about $50USD and visit everything I have mentioned above, at half the price.

 Hoi An city is often referred to as the "Venice of Vietnam" because of the narrow canals meander through Hoi An.

 Locals often use the waterways for small boat transportation.

 Hoi An was originally founded by Japanese traders in the 16th century.
 It has since become Central Vietnam's most important port and trading center.

-Saigon (Ho Chi Minh City) is bustling with loud, honking motorbikes that thicken the air with the massive amount of pollution they create.
+Saigon (Ho Chi Minh City) is bustling with loud, honking motorbikes that thicken the air with a massive amount of both air and noise pollution.

 You will see a never boring array of life that is in constant motion in Saigon City (Ho Chi Minh City).

 Find out more about Saigon (Ho Chi Minh City).

 The Mekong Delta is a flat agricultural area in the far south of Vietnam.
 It is honey-combed with waterways that locals use to get around on their tiny boats.